samskivert/pythagoras/README.md

-* The library is specialized on the primitive types rather than attempting to support all types in a single class hierarchy. `pythagoras.f` and `pythagoras.d` provide essentially the same functionality using 32-bit and 64-bit floating point values throughout. `pythagoras.i` is specialized on int and contains none of the curved geometry classes.
-It is targeted toward applications that need "pixel geometry".
+* The library is specialized on the primitive types rather than attempting to support all types in a single class hierarchy. `pythagoras.f` and `pythagoras.d` provide equivalent functionality using 32-bit and 64-bit floating point values throughout. `pythagoras.i` is specialized on int and contains none of the curved geometry classes.

-* The library supports garbage creation avoidance for applications which are sensitive to garbage collection pauses, like video games.
+* The library supports garbage creation avoidance (for applications which are sensitive to garbage collection pauses, like video games).
 For example, in cases where entities return a `Rectangle` containing their bounds, a corresponding method exists which accepts a `Rectangle` into which to write the bounds.
+Further work is needed here, as some of the implementation internals create garbage that could be avoided.

-* The library attempts to minimize the size of its instances, by avoiding the inclusion of any fields that are not essential to the function of a particular geometry entity.
-Thus no cached hash codes or cached computed bounds are maintained.
+* The library attempts to minimize the size of its instances by avoiding the inclusion of any fields that are not essential to the function of a particular geometric entity.
+For example, no cached hash codes or cached computed bounds are maintained.

-* Helper methods associated with a given geometric primitive are separated into a separate utility class for that primitive.
+* Helper methods associated with a given geometric primitive are separated into a utility class for each primitive.
 For example line-related primitives are in a class named `Lines`.

 ## License